-Design and Testing for Overhead Line Clamps as per BS 3288
+Design and Testing of Dead End Clamps & Suspension Clamps as per BS 3288

 Dead end clamps and suspension clamps are the most crucial parts of our distribution system.
 They perform one of the key roles in forming the electrical power distribution lines.
 In this article, we will discuss the design and testing for dead-end clamps & suspension clamps as per BS 3288.
 Let's start the discussion with the design & function dead-end clamps & suspension clamps.